miketuskey/P1/README.md

 - Ensure that you have Mircosoft Edgen installed.
 - UiPath Studio needs to be installed.
 - Azure studio needs to be downloaded to access the customer datatables.
 - Ensure all excel files are downloaded with the program.
+- Double click Rosa Shopper to enter starting workflows.
+- Hit the Debug File button to begin automation.
 ---

 # Usage